francescobaraldi/time-series-forecasting-with-transformers/README.md

 - dimension of the hidden states = 64
 - dropout = 0.05

+## Testing

+Since the models are trained to forecast the single next value of the time series given in input, the process of forecasting N future steps is composed by N steps: the model forecast the single next value, that is considered correct and then it's appended to the original input, which is fed to the model.
+By iterating this process N times we will obtain N future values.
-After the training each model is tested on the test set with a forecast length of 30 days and the forecast is plotted against the ground truth and saved to file.
+After the training phase, each model is tested on the test set in the way explained so far, with a forecast length of 30 days and the forecast is plotted against the ground truth and saved to file.
-To evaluate the performance the *Mean Absolute Error* and the *Mean Absolute Percentage Error* is measured.
+To evaluate the performance the *Mean Absolute Error* and the *Mean Absolute Percentage Error* is measured on this 30 days window.

 ## Results

 ### Training results

+The following table shows the results of the training phase, it's important to notice that here the metrics' scores are based on the forecasting of the single next value of the time series and not on the forecasting of N future steps.

 |                   | Transformer Decoder | Transformer | LSTM    |
 |:-----------------:|:-------------------:|:-----------:|:-------:|